Geosciences, Pollution Prevention and Treatment

 Know-how and skills

-The skills and competencies of the GPTP pathway relate to the learning of applied and scientific approaches, identical to those of the STEE pathway for the first two years.
+The skills and competencies of the GPTP pathway involve learning to apply a scientific approach, and are identical to those of the STEE pathway for the first 2 years.

-The third year aims to bring students to be autonomous on the fields and measures related to the different areas of pollution prevention and management:
+The aim of the third year is to enable students to become autonomous in areas and measures relating to the various fields of pollution prevention and management:

-1. Mobilize fundamental concepts and technologies in analytical chemistry, chemical thermodynamics, solution chemistry, physical chemistry of materials and chemical and physical-chemical techniques of water purification to address a problem in the field of water chemistry or analyze a research or presentation document on water chemistry.
+1. Mobilize fundamental concepts and technologies in analytical chemistry, chemical thermodynamics, solution chemistry, physical chemistry of materials and chemical and physical-chemical water purification techniques to tackle a problem in the field of water chemistry or analyze a research or presentation document on water chemistry.

-2. Propose solutions for wastewater treatment.
-Dimension the physico-chemical and biological treatment processes, then propose a complete dimensioning for an "ERU" WWTP.
+2. Propose wastewater treatment process solutions.
+Size physico-chemical and biological treatment processes, then propose a complete design for an "ERU" WWTP.

 3. Mobilize fundamental concepts and technologies for microbial identification and water analysis.

-4. Know the important laws related to water and waste, the links between the actors of water and know how to explain waste management on a territorial scale.
+4. Be familiar with the main water and waste-related legislation, the links between water stakeholders and how to explain waste management on a regional scale.

-5. Propose extensive treatment solutions for small wastewater treatment plants (lagooning, planted reed filters, vegetated discharge areas, etc.).
+5. Propose extensive treatment solutions for small wastewater treatment plants (lagooning, reed filters, vegetated discharge zones, etc.).

-6. Identify the waste concerned and then choose the appropriate treatment method by integrating all the technical, ecological, economic and social constraints (methanization, composting, thermal treatment, sorting-recycling, burying, radioactive waste).
+6. Identify the waste concerned and then choose the most appropriate treatment method, taking into account all technical, ecological, economic and social constraints (methanization, composting, thermal treatment, sorting-recycling, landfill, radioactive waste).

-7. To master the different ways of valorisation of water treatment by-products, organic by-products from economic activities and gaseous by-products produced by industries.
+7. Master the different ways of recovering water treatment by-products, organic by-products from economic activities and gaseous by-products from industry.

-9. Understand the physical processes at the origin of the flows involved in the water cycle at the scale of the catchment area, determine a hydrological balance at different spatio-temporal scales (peak flow to size hydraulic structures, runoff coefficient, hydrological balance, river gauging techniques, ...)
+9. Understand the physical processes behind the flows involved in the water cycle at watershed scale, determine a hydrological balance at different spatio-temporal scales (peak flow for hydraulic structure design, runoff coefficient, hydrological balance, river gauging techniques, etc.).

-10. Master the search for information for an internship or a job, the writing of a CV and a LM and the job interview.
+10. Master how to find information for an internship or a job, how to write a CV and LM, and how to conduct a job interview.

 Read more